White trash: History

 In the early 17th century, Virginia Governor Thomas Dale requested more colonists to work in the fields.
 It was difficult to find local workers, since those wealthy enough to emigrate to the colonies often became landowners instead.
 In response, King James sent felons and vagrant children (around a hundred of each) to Virginia.

 By 1617, the Virginia Company instituted the headright system, bestowing 50 acres of land to anyone who sponsored an indentured worker's passage to the colony.
 The Plymouth Company followed suit, as did other colonies, including Maryland, Georgia, North Carolina and South Carolina.
-This helped poorer European workers come to the colonies but it also had the effect of incentivizing planters to sponsor large numbers of workers (and later, enslaved Africans) in exchange for expanding their land rights.
+This helped poorer European workers come to the colonies but it also incentivized planters to sponsor large numbers of workers (and later, enslaved Africans) in exchange for expanding their land rights.
 Once their indenture was complete, these workers often became landowners themselves, though they were usually given poorer, undeveloped land on the Western frontier.
 Others were unable to afford their independence and carried on working for planters as free wage laborers.

 To meet demand, British gangs sometimes organized kidnappings, paid for by planters and speculators, to increase the numbers shipped overseas — amounting to thousands of unwilling migrants sent to North America by the middle of the century.
 Political and military prisoners were also sent as indentured servants to the colonies as a result of insurrections in Ireland.
 Oliver Cromwell sent hundreds of Irish Catholics to British North America during the Irish Confederate Wars (1641–1653).